The Short Version

 Path A - Cheapest: Local exchange → USDC → Polygon

-1. Buy USDC on a local exchange (fees typically 0-0.5%)
+1. Buy USDC on a local exchange (fees are typically 0-0.5%)

 2. Withdraw USDC on the Polygon network to your Polymarket-connected wallet